staylor/Johnny-Cache/readme.txt

 == Description ==

-Provides an admin interface for inspecting Memcached instances and flushing items by key or group in an AJAX fashion.
-This should be considered a pre-release beta be-super-careful-when-using-type release.
+Provides an admin interface for inspecting Memcached instances, and flushing items (by key or group).

 == Installation ==